-Unless otherwise ordered, the Parliament shall meet each Tuesday, Wednesday, Thursday and Friday at 10 a.m.
+Unless otherwise ordered, the Parliament shall meet each Monday, Tuesday, Thursday and Friday at 10 a.m.

-34. PRAYERS.
+34. Prayers.

-Upon the Speaker taking the Chair each day, and a quorum of Members being present-
+Upon the Speaker taking the Chair each day, and a quorum of Members being present, he shall read Prayers, as set out at the commencement of these Standing Orders.